 If you suspect that your family requires something a little more heavy duty, an expert can help consult you on which option is best for your given situation.
 Many people who suffer from common home allergens opt for the more efficient, four-inch filter.
 The only catch there is that it may require a new set-up, which could cost upwards of $500.

-Other Standard MaintenanceNow that you’ve covered the basics by ensuring you replace the filter once a month, we can move on to the more technical, yet still relatively simple, forms of maintenance.
-Before going any further though, let’s stress the importance of remembering to turn off the power and fuel supply to your furnace before doing any inspection or maintenance.
+, yet still relatively simple, forms of maintenance.
+Before going any further though, let’s stress the importance of remembering to turn off the power and fuel supply to your furnace before doing any inspection or maintenance.1.
+Clean the Burners

 You know that dirty, dusty smell that happens every time you turn on your heater after a nice, warm summer?
 That’s your furnace burning off all the particles that accumulated in its downtime, and it can be just as bad for the burners as it is for your air quality.
-At the start of each cold season, be sure to vacuum or wipe off the burners and keep an eye out for signs of misalignment or rust.
+At the start of each cold season, be sure to vacuum or wipe off the burners and keep an eye out for signs of misalignment or rust.2.
+Test the Thermostat

 If you want your heater to last, it’s important you (or a qualified professional) oil the furnace blower motor once per year.
 If done properly, it shouldn't make any unusual noises when started.